 I’m about thirty-five years old, and I grew up in the suburbs of Los Angeles, California.
 Presently, I teach the Carnegie Mellon University, while continuing to do Internet security research as a postdoc with ICLab.
-From 2010 to 2018 I was a doctoral student in the ECE department of Carnegie Mellon University, Silicon Valley.
-Before that I worked for the Mozilla Corporation, and before that I studied how people understand language at UC San Diego; and back when dinosaurs roamed the Earth, I was a core GCC developer.
+From 2010 to 2018 I was a doctoral student in the ECE department of Carnegie Mellon University.
+Before that I worked for the Mozilla Corporation; before that, I studied how people understand language at UC San Diego; and back when dinosaurs roamed the Earth, I was a core GCC developer.

 My interests range all over the sciences and a little way into philosophy, plus some of the arts (notably, candle-making, pottery, and game design).
 This website is intended to capture all of the ideas that to date haven’t made it out of the back of my mind, so will be wide-ranging as well.